Our courses are designed to help you to fully participate in health and safety at the workplace so you can prevent injury, illness, disease and death.

 - Understand the supervisor’s role in demonstrating leadership.

-- Understand the role of the Inspection Authority in your workplace.
+- Understand the role of the inspection authority in your workplace.

 Audience: Supervisors, Managers and Worker Representatives.